nickcam/FlareClusterLayer/README.md

 Support for both for 3.x and 4.x arcgis js apis.

-Note: The latest version won't work with arcgis v4.x less than v4.4.
+Note: The latest version won't work with arcgis v4.x lower than v4.6.
 There are branches in this repo where you can get to the code that works for older versions.

 ## Features